b-ritter/health-tracker/README.md

 ## Installation
 Fork or download the repo [here at GitHub](https://github.com/b-ritter/health-tracker).

-See the project in action [here on GitHub pages](https://b-ritter.github.io/health-tracker)

 Open index.html in a browser and search for the foods you have eaten today.

 ### Your Health Tracker Account